kubeshark/docs/src/pages/en/pcapdump.md

 ---
-title: PCAP Dumper (pcapdump)
+title: Continuos PCAP Recording (pcapdump)
 description:
 layout: ../../layouts/MainLayout.astro
 ---

 **Kubeshark** can automatically and continuously record and store all captured traffic while managing a time window and storage limits.
-This means you can export recorded traffic to your local folder at any time for retention or further analysis with Wireshark.
-This process happens automatically, regardless of whether anyone is actively using the dashboard.
+This means you can export recorded traffic to your local folder at any time for retention or further analysis with [Wireshark](https://www.wireshark.org/).
+This process can optionally happen automatically, regardless of whether anyone is actively using the dashboard.

-This extends to all TCP, UDP, SCTP, and [TLS](/en/encrypted_traffic) traffic.
+This extends to all TCP, UDP, SCTP, [TLS](/en/encrypted_traffic) and Envoy/Istio related traffic.

 ## Export PCAP Files Locally

-The `kubeshark` CLI allows you to copy all PCAP files from all nodes and merge them into a single PCAP file, which can then be analyzed using tools like [Wireshark](https://www.wireshark.org/).
+The `kubeshark` CLI allows you to export all saved PCAP files from all nodes and merge them into a single PCAP file, which can then be analyzed using tools like [Wireshark](https://www.wireshark.org/).

 ```shell
 kubeshark pcapdump --dest=/tmp                                  # Copy all PCAP files to a local destination